ryupold/rgb-pi/README.md

 # RGB-pi
 ======
-**Controlling RGB LED Stripes using a Raspberry Pi and a mobile Device**
+**Controlling RGB LED stripes using a Raspberry Pi and a mobile device**

 This project was build on [The pigpio library](http://abyz.co.uk/rpi/pigpio)